-There is no concept of pre-nuptial agreements, prenup agreements or prenups in Australia.
+There is no concept of pre-nuptial agreements, prenup agreements or prenups in Western Australia.
 The acts deliberately do not make any reference to the phrase pre-nuptial to draw the distinction that BFAs are a completely difference concept.

 Many people however still refer to BFAs as pre-nuptial agreements.

 Contrary to popular belief a pre-nuptial agreement does not have to be entered into prior to marriage.
 The Family Law Act 1975 and the Family Court Act 1997 (WA) allows for couples in Perth and Australia to legally enter into a Binding Financial Agreement either before, during or after a marriage and by de facto couples where there is no marriage at all.

 Part V111A of the Family Law Act 1975 (Cth) is where you will find the legislative provisions for BFAs for married couples, Part 5A Division 3 of the Family Court Act 1997 (WA) for de facto couples in Western Australia and Part V111AB Division 4 of the Family Law Act 1975 (Cth) for de facto couples in other States and Territories.

 For good reason BFAs can not be entered into quickly or as a last minute decision.
 Usually you will want divorce orders to be made in the Family Court at the same time.